-With the spring season (finally) here, it’s time to take your workout outdoors, as a change in your training routine, will bring multiple health benefits to your mind and body.
+In mild to warm temperatures, it can be worth taking your workout outdoors.
+A change in your training routine will bring multiple health benefits to your mind and body.

-A varied outdoor terrain challenges your body to move and respond in a different way and simply being out in the fresh air releases tons of feel-good endorphins.
-Not to mention that al fresco training helps combat any boredom-factor; this means you’re likely to work harder, faster and push yourself a little further without feeling the effort.
+The variety offered by outdoor exercise challenges your body to move and respond in a different way and simply being out in the fresh air releases tons of feel-good endorphins.
+Al fresco training also helps combat boredom, meaning you’re likely to work harder, faster and push yourself a little further without feeling the extra effort.

 And if you need some further encouragement, it’s worth stating the obvious -the great outdoors is spacious and always ready for you.